 Head over to Northern Seoul for another day of exploring in the South Korean city.

-Offering great views over Seoul this 342m is open to the public, however security is quite tight.
+Offering great views over Seoul this 342m peak is open to the public, however security is quite tight.

 In 1968 North Korean Agents attempted to assassinate South Korea’s president by climbing over the Seoul’s old city walls at Bukaksan and into the presidential compound.